isomerpages/moe-poiching/_cca/Performing Arts/Brass Band.md

 Venue : Band Room (Level 7, Block E) <br>
 Mondays: 2.30 pm to 5.30 pm<br>
-Thursdays:  2.30 pm to 5.30 pm
+Thursdays: &nbsp;2.30 pm to 5.30 pm

 ### Important Information About Band Attendance

 Please note that band attendance for all scheduled practices / performances is mandatory and important, as we emphasised on the importance of self-discipline and effort in every band member of our school.
-We also worked towards the importance of nurturing your child’s core values, social and emotional competencies and the emerging 21st Century competencies as from the 21st Century Competencies Framework in our education system.
+We also worked towards the importance of nurturing your child’s core values, social and emotional competencies and the emerging 21st&nbsp;Century competencies as from the 21st&nbsp;Century Competencies Framework in our education system.
 We value every band member’s contributions in his / her participation in the Band CCA, where they will gain invaluable exposure and experience in their route of music-making and musical development.
 We believe in the strong continuous partnership between the school, our stake-holders and our parents in ensuring our band members to contribute in their best for success in their CCA, as we worked tirelessly “Towards Excellence” in our school motto.

 Please note that in the event of absences, request of early pickup or late arrival from CCA with valid reasons, a Parent’s / Guardian’s letter is required for submission to the Band Teacher OIC, Mdm Suryana.
 Subsequently, you may also notify via school’s official email.
-[Email: [suryana_buang@moe.edu.sg](mailto:suryana_buang@moe.edu.sg)]
+[Email:&nbsp;[suryana_buang@moe.edu.sg](mailto:suryana_buang@moe.edu.sg)]

 ### Brass Band Updates
 * [01-Parent-Letter_10-Jan-2020_for-P3](/files/01-Parent-Letter_10-Jan-2020_for-P3.pdf)